Laurence Sterne: Foreign travel

-Sterne continued to struggle with his illness, and departed England for France in 1762 in an effort to find a climate that would alleviate his suffering.
-Sterne was lucky to attach himself to a diplomatic party bound for Turin, as England and France were still adversaries in the Seven Years' War.
-Sterne was gratified by his reception in France, where reports of the genius of Tristram Shandy had made him a celebrity.
-Aspects of this trip to France were incorporated into Sterne's second novel, A Sentimental Journey Through France and Italy.
+Sterne's intensive writing efforts worsened his tuberculosis, and in January 1762 he travelled to France to benefit from the warmer climate.
+He attached himself to a diplomatic party bound for Turin, as England and France were still adversaries in the Seven Years' War.
+Sterne was gratified by his reception in France, where reports of the genius of Tristram Shandy made him a celebrity.
+After a few months he invited his wife and daughter to join him, since his daughter's health was also suffering.
+They met him in Paris in July 1762, and made the move to Toulouse.
+He had several dangerous bouts of illness, including six weeks sick in an epidemic fever, but his daughter's health did improve.
+In June 1763, Sterne was bored of Toulouse and the family spent some time travelling.
+In March 1764, Sterne settled his wife and daughter in Montauban and returned to England alone, travelling via Paris and London and finally reaching York in June.
+There, he continued to delegate his clerical duties to the curate who had performed them during his absence, and focused on fiction writing.

+He travelled again through France and Italy from 1765 to 1766, departing England in October 1765.
+He travelled through Paris, Lyons, Turin, and several other Italian cities on his way to Rome.
+He reached Naples in early 1766.
+His health improved, though that of his daughter, who had relocated to Tours, did not.
+He visited them in May 1766 as part of his return journey, and returned to Yorkshire by the end of June.

+While travelling, Sterne did not keep a journal, though he told his acquaintances he planned to write a travel narrative of his journey.
+Aspects of his experiences abroad were incorporated into his second novel, A Sentimental Journey Through France and Italy.

 Eliza

-Early in 1767, Sterne met Eliza Draper, the wife of an official of the East India Company, then staying on her own in London.
-He was quickly captivated by Eliza's charm, vivacity, and intelligence, and she did little to discourage the attentions of such a celebrated man.
-They met frequently, exchanged miniature portraits, and Sterne's admiration seems to have turned into an obsession which he took no trouble to conceal.
-To his great distress, Eliza had to return to India three months after their first meeting, and he died from consumption a year later without seeing her again.

-Early in 1768, Sterne brought out his Sentimental Journey, which contains some extravagant references to her, and the relationship, though platonic, aroused considerable interest.
-He also wrote his Journal to Eliza part of which he sent to her, and the rest of which came to light when it was presented to the British Museum in 1894.
-After Sterne's death, Eliza allowed ten of his letters to be published under the title Letters from Yorick to Eliza and succeeded in suppressing her letters to him, though some blatant forgeries were produced, probably by William Combe, in a volume of Eliza's Letters to Yorick.
+Early in 1767, Sterne met Eliza Draper, the wife of an official of the East India Company, while she was staying on her own in London.
+He was captivated by Eliza's charm and vivacity, and they began a mutual flirtation.
+They met frequently and exchanged miniature portraits.
+Sterne's admiration turned into an obsession, which he took no trouble to conceal.
+To his great distress, Eliza had to return to India three months after their first meeting, and he died a year later without seeing her again.
+In 1768, Sterne published his Sentimental Journey, which contains some extravagant references to her; and their relationship aroused considerable interest.
+He also wrote his Journal to Eliza, part of which he sent to her, and the rest of which came to light when it was presented to the British Museum in 1894.
+After Sterne's death, Eliza allowed ten of his letters to be published under the title Letters from Yorick to Eliza and succeeded in suppressing her letters to him, though some blatant forgeries were produced in a volume of Eliza's Letters to Yorick.